kLabUM/StormReactor/README.md

 ### Example 2

-If you want to model a CSTR, here is a simple example for modelling a CSTR for a pollutant (e.g., nitrate) in several stormwater assets (e.g., basin, wetland).
-Note you must call 'updateCSTRWQState(index)' instead of 'updateWQState()' because the CSTR code requires the additonal input of 'index'.
+Here is a simple example for modeling a CSTR for a pollutant (e.g., nitrate) in several stormwater assets (e.g., basin, wetland).
+Note you must call <updateWQState_CSTR(index)> instead of <updateWQState()> because the CSTR code requires the additonal input of <index>.
 This is the only difference for modeling a CSTR.

 ```python
 # import packages